rabbitgrowth/plover-tapey-tape/README.md

 named `tapey_tape.json` in Plover’s configuration directory (see above).
 The available options are:

+- `"output_file"`: an absolute filepath specifying the file to output to. `~` is expanded to the home directory.
+Defaults to `tapey_tape.txt` in Plover’s configuration directory.
 - `"bar_character"`: the character used to draw the hesitation bar.
   Defaults to `"+"`.
 - `"bar_max_width"`: the maximum number of characters drawn.